 Kind of good enough to eat salad from, right?
 They probably need a few more dunks in that boiling concoction, but I’m glad to know that it actually works.

 My rust-stained steak knives were the next test subjects.
 We cook steak a lot.
-But I made the mistake of buying steak knives that you aren’t supposed to put in the dishwasher and I always put them in the dishwasher
+But I made the mistake of buying steak knives that you aren’t supposed to put in the dishwasher and I always put them in the dishwasher.

 So they end up with these rust stains:

 I read that the Magic Eraser works on rust, so I gave it a try.
 A quick scrub removed the rust stains effortlessly, proving it’s an excellent hack for rusted cutlery.
 It’s kind of embarrassing how really quick and easy it was.
 Barely any scrubbing.

-Experiment #6 – Magic Eraser v.
-Expensive (ish) Leather Bag
+#6: Magic Eraser vs. Leather Bag

 I was a little scared of using the Magic Eraser on the bag.
 I really was.